Overland Park, KS Dentist

 - The advantage of in-office whitening treatment is results in a single day.
 You can whiten your teeth a number of shades, safely, in about an hour.
 If you have that big event coming up soon, or you just want a jump start on that bright smile, this procedure is for you.
 In order to achieve this, your gums and oral soft tissues are carefully isolated and prescription strength whitening gel is applied to your tooth surfaces several times over the course of about an hour.
-We will additionally fabricate custom take home whitening trays so you can touch up you smile anytime at home following your in-office procedure!
+Our dental team will additionally fabricate custom take home whitening trays so you can touch up you smile anytime at home following your in-office procedure!

 - Custom Take Home Whitening Trays

 - Success of a whitening treatment is based on how well and evenly the whitening gel is adapted against your teeth.
 Custom silicone trays are the best at-home system to achieve an even and consistent result.
 Unlike over the counter strips, we will take a mould of your teeth and fabricate custom trays to precisely fit your teeth.
 Trays are loaded with prescription at-home bleaching gel and worn for 30 minutes to 4 hours per day depending on the concentration of the gel.

 - 20% Carbamide Peroxide – 2-4 hours daily

 - 35% Carbamide Peroxide – 30 minutes – 1 hour daily